 Put the generator in an enclosure

 Don’t think for a second that your generator is invincible.
 Just like any other appliance, exposing your generator to the elements – especially water or moisture – may speed up its deterioration.
 To avoid this, put it inside a protective cover.
-Fortunately, some hardware stores sell covers, tents, and enclosures that are designed to protect your generator.
+Fortunately, some hardware stores sell covers, tents, and enclosures.
+The design is to protect your generator.
 If you have enough resources, it’s best to put the generator in its own garage or house.

 Run the generator once every quarter

 Generators do the work when the main power supply doesn’t.
 However, even if the power supply remains uninterrupted, make sure that you turn on the generator once every 3 months.
-The main reason behind this is for the battery of the electric starter to get charged up.
+The main reason behind this is for the battery of the electric starter to charge up.

 Keep the fluid level within range.